Skip to content

 Next, it’s time to test your Canvas!
 To keep your original Canvas and test Canvas information organized, create a duplicate of your Canvas for testing purposes.

-In this duplicated Canvas, edit the Entry Audience portion of the Canvas builder so that only test users are eligible for the Canvas.
+• Method 1: In the duplicated Canvas, edit the Entry Audience portion of the Canvas builder so that only test users are eligible for the Canvas.
 You can also enter your own email address as a test user by adding the Email Address testing filter.
+In the example below, we’ve limited the Canvas to two test users that have first used the app less than three days ago.

 Step 4: Launch your test